Key points about your child's doctor and practice nurse

 Read about Primary Health Organisations (PHOs) at the Te Whatu Ora - Health New Zealand website.

 It's important that you enrol your child with a general practice at birth or as soon as possible after that.
-Enrolling your child early means they can get their first immunisations on time and can get health services if they are needed.
+Enrolling your child early means they can get their first vaccinations on time and can get health services if they are needed.
 Your midwife, the hospital or your Well Child Tamariki Ora nurse will be able to help you to enrol your child with a general practice.

 See the Healthpoint website for a list of doctors and general practices in your area.

-It's important that you enrol your child with a general practice early so that you can take them for their first immunisations at 6 weeks of age.
+It's important that you enrol your child with a general practice early so that you can take them for their first vaccinations at 6 weeks of age.
 This is your chance to introduce your baby to their doctor and practice nurse -even if they're perfectly healthy.
 The visit is usually free.

-Immunisation protects your child from some serious but preventable diseases.
+Vaccination helps protect your child from some serious but preventable diseases.

-Watch some short videos about protecting your child from serious diseases
+Watch some short videos about protecting your child from serious diseases.

 The doctor and practice nurse are there to provide you with health advice and information and to treat your child if they are sick.
 Staying with the same general practice means you will get to know your doctor and practice nurse.
 They will know you and your family well and can offer ongoing support for any health issues.
 They will also support you if your child needs specialist care or help in using other health services.

 Get help quickly from a doctor or phone 111 within New Zealand (use the appropriate emergency number in other countries) if your child shows any of the baby and child sickness danger signs.
+Find out about the child sickness danger signs.

 If you, your child or any whānau members need extra support, your doctor or practice nurse will be able to help you find this.
 For example, if your child has a disability or special needs, they can contact your local needs assessment service to see what extra help is available.